Beluga-T/Hand_Written_Letter_Recongnition/README.md

 1. Load pre-trained ANN and CNN model.
 2. Generate predictions from both ANN and CNN model.
-3. stacks the predictions from the ANN and CNN models.
+3. Stacks the predictions from the ANN and CNN models.
-4. Creates, compiles, and trains a meta-model using the stacked predictions.
+4. Creates, compiles, and trains a Meta-model using the stacked predictions.
-5. Saves the trained meta-model to the specified path.
+5. Saves the trained Meta-model to the specified path.
-6. Generates a confusion matrix and a classification report to evaluate the performance of the meta-model and saves the confusion matrix plot to a PNG file.
+6. Generates a confusion matrix and a classification report to evaluate the performance of the Meta-model and saves the confusion matrix plot to a PNG file.

 ## Trainning the Models